System Design Space

 Step 4

-Apply health policy, slow-start, draining, and alerts on saturation/hot keys.
+Configure health policy, slow start, draining, and alerts for saturation and hot keys.

 This visualization shows how the same request stream is distributed differently by each algorithm.